developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label label-warning'>Read Only</span>
 ####Description
 Specifies the default font to use when rendering text in web pages.
 The specified font should be a TrueType font present on the device.
-On Windows the default font has been set to 'Tahoma' as this is present on all Symbol WM / CE devices, note that Tahoma has no italic or oblique variants.
-On the Enterprise Tablet the default is Droid Sans Fallback.
-The font specified must be stored in \Windows for Windows WM / CE devices, or /system/fonts for Enterprise Tablet.
-Defines in config.xml: HTMLStyles\\FontFamily
+On Windows, the default font has been set to 'Tahoma' as this is present on all Zebra devices running Windows Mobile/CE.
+Note that Tahoma has no italic or oblique variants.
+On the Enterprise Tablet, the default is Droid Sans Fallback.
+The font specified must be stored in \Windows for Windows Mobile/CE devices or /system/fonts folder for Enterprise Tablet.
+Defined in the HTMLStyles\\FontFamily parameter of the `config.xml` file.

 ####Access

-* Class: This property can only be accessed via the API class object.
+* Class: This property can be accessed only via the API class object.
 	* <code>EB.WebView.fontFamily</code>

 ####Platforms

-* Windows Mobile(WebKit)
+* Windows Mobile (WebKit)

 ###framework